SEO Tips 56 min read

 • Best for: Community-driven SEO education and Whiteboard Friday videos

-Brian Dean built Backlinko on 1 principle: publish less, but make every post exceptional.
-Each article runs 3,000 to 5,000 words with step-by-step frameworks.
-Now owned by Semrush, the blog remains the go-to source for link building and content strategy.
+Brian Dean built Backlinko on a principle few blogs follow: publish less, but make every post exceptional.
+Each article runs 3,000 to 5,000 words with frameworks that practitioners actually use.
+Now under Semrush ownership, Backlinko remains the most referenced source for link building strategy and long-form content.
+Few blogs have influenced how the industry writes content as much as this one.

 • Website: backlinko.com